For local services during the pandemic, please see Streetsheet

 If you are homeless (including sofa-surfing), worried about becoming homeless or rough-sleeping, there are organisations across the City that can provide you with advice and guidance.
-At Sussex Nightstop we accept referrals from YMCA Youth Advice Centre (YAC), Social Services (Children’s Services) and through the Council Housing Options team.
+At Sussex Nightstop we accept referrals from YMCA Youth Advice Centre (YAC) and Social Services (Children’s Services).
 We are not able to accept self referrals.

 If you are aged 16-25 years contact YMCA Youth Advice Centre (YAC)